-In choosing which auxiliary aid or service to provide, the most important consideration is the type of service that will be necessary to ensure “effective communication” with an individual who is deaf or hard of hearing.
-For example, in addition to providing a qualified interpreter, it may be necessary to change seating arrangements or lighting so that there is a clear line of sight to the interpreter, and so that the interpreter is clearly visible.
-Businesses may need to instruct employees to accept calls made through a relay service, even though such calls may take longer to complete than other telephone calls.
-Policies and practices may have to be altered in order to provide access.
-For example, a business that normally would not permit a customer to bring a pet on the premises must give access to a person with a service animal.
+To choose which auxiliary aid or service to provide, the most important factor is the type of service that will ensure effective communication with the deaf or hard of hearing person.
+For example, in addition to providing a qualified interpreter, it may be necessary to change seating arrangements or lighting so that there is a clear line of sight to the interpreter and the interpreter is clearly visible.
+Businesses need to instruct employees to accept calls made through a relay service.
+Policies and practices also need to be updated to make sure that access is provided.
+For example, businesses that normally do not allow customers to bring a pet must give access to a person with a service animal.

 A public accommodation may deny an auxiliary aid or service only if it can demonstrate that it would “fundamentally alter” (significantly change) the nature of the service that they provide, or would result in an “undue burden” (significant difficulty or expense).
 Even if that happens, it still must be prepared to provide an alternative auxiliary aid or service if it is available.